This post was written by Jane Martin, BA, LRT, CRT, Assistant Director of Education at the COPD Foundation.

-At the recent annual conference of the American Association for Cardiovascular and Pulmonary Rehabilitation (AACVPR) in Charleston, South Carolina, the COPD Foundation's Jane Martin met Robyn West, a representative of the Breathe At Ease program.
+At an annual conference of the American Association for Cardiovascular and Pulmonary Rehabilitation (AACVPR) in Charleston, South Carolina, the COPD Foundation's Jane Martin met Robyn West, a representative of the Breathe At Ease program.
 She was impressed not only with the Breathe At Ease program outcomes but with Robyn's enthusiasm.
 Over the following weeks Robyn and her colleagues talked with members of our COPDF Care Delivery Team about this exciting new COPD management program.
 Here is a summary of that conversation.

 What is Breathe At Ease?